yeamin21/Bangla-stemmer/README.md

 Therefore our main focus was to program a light-weight library to determine a identical word for same type of inflected word as stem to run on any model.

+## This version of Bengali Stemmer does not print steps like the original does

 ## Installation
 >### Run the following  to install:
 + using pip